Adult Career Education (B.S.)

 - ACE was named Program of the Year in 2015 by the American Association for Adult and Continuing Education —and received national recognition for its efforts to help non-traditional students complete a four-year college degree.

-- The ACE Bachelor Degree Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The ACE Bachelor Degree Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 The ACE Bachelor Degree Program can help individuals: